-Sitting at a table before the review committee, Kenton and Everett exuded quiet, respectful confidence.
+Sitting at a table before the review committee, Ken and Rett exuded quiet, respectful confidence.
 They had answered all the questions promptly, correctly, and their skills were legendary.
-Everyone on the committee was familiar with their story – the orphaned boys of extraordinary power who had grown up in Lyceum Arion.
-Arete had started their recruit training shortly after Kenton’s 14th birthday and they had sailed through both recruit and commander training programs in record time.
+Everyone on the committee was familiar with their story: the orphaned boys of extraordinary power who had grown up in Arion Valley.
+Arete had unofficially started their training shortly after Ken’s fourteenth birthday, and both officially joined Dawn’s Light the day after he turned eighteen.
+They both sailed through recruit and commander training programs in record time.

-“From the time I brought Everett Sparks to Lyceum Arion eight years ago, I knew he would be one of the greatest assets Dawn’s Light has ever known,” The paladin began.
-“Amazingly, not long after, we received reports of another incredibly powerful child and Dawn’s Light was fortunate to bring in Kenton Gage.
-In our history we have never seen two such remarkably skilled individuals – creative young men who are fully dedicated to our cause.
+“From the time I brought Everett Sparks to Arion eight years ago, I knew he would be one of the greatest assets Dawn’s Light has ever known,” the paladin began.
+“Amazingly, not long after, we received reports of another incredibly powerful child and Dawn’s Light was fortunate to bring in Kenneth Gage.
+In our history we have never seen two such remarkably skilled individuals — creative young men who are fully dedicated to our cause.

 There was an audible intake of breath from the committee.
 Eyebrows shot for hairlines.
 Eyes turned to the young men seated at the table next to Arete.
-They were obviously surprised – wounded – at her assessment.
-But through their disappointment they maintained their respectful demeanor.
+They were obviously surprised — wounded — at her assessment, but maintained their respectful demeanor through their disappointment.

 “With your glowing report of their abilities, Paladin Arete, why do you believe they are not ready for Commander Testing?”
 The committee members looked back to Arete.